benwaar/ai-research/README.md

 # AI Research & Development Experience

-> Comprehensive guides and processes for leveraging AI tools to enhance developer productivity and streamline development workflows.

-## 🎯 Overview

-This repository contains research, documentation, and proven processes for integrating AI-powered development tools into everyday workflows.
+This repository contains research, documentation, and re-usabe processes for integrating AI-powered development tools into everyday workflows.
 My focus is on practical, actionable guidance that developers can immediately apply to improve their productivity.
+I often use card games for experimenting with new technology as I like them :)

 This project uses [Conventional Commits](docs/conventional-commits.md)